Bazik-Store/TrivialDrive/README.md

 Remember to refund any real purchases you make, if you don't want the charges to actually to through.
-Remember, you can use the tester functionality within the BAZINAMA PLUS console to define test BAZINAMA PLUS Accounts that won't be charged.
+Remember, you can use the tester functionality within the Bazik PLUS console to define test Bazik PLUS Accounts that won't be charged.
 When using the tester functionality make sure to look for "Test" language appended to each receipt.
 If you don't see "Test" then you will need to be sure to refund/cancel the charge.